AlfredoZermini/IEEE_TASLP_submission_121222/README.md

 These scripts were utilized to generate the results in the recent TASLP submission.

 # Generate data
+To run the scripts, first set the variable in the `paths.env` file.

-Requires TIMIT dataset and Surrey RIRs dataset (not provided here).
+The data generation requires the TIMIT dataset and Surrey RIRs dataset (not provided here).

-(set config.yaml for 'train', 'val' and 'test')
+Also, set `config.yaml` for generating the 'train', 'val' and 'test' data.
+The run the following for each case:

       python prepare_input_data.py

 # Train models

+To train the models, select either `MLP` or `CNN` in the `config.yaml`, the run

       python main.py